 The WordPress custom fields UI is very simple.
 There’s just a “Name” field (which is also used as the field “key”) and a “Value” field.
 To get started, enter a name for the custom field.
 Don’t worry about having to do this every time—your previous field names are saved and will be available via a dropdown the next time you add a custom field.

 In this quick tutorial, we’re going to use custom fields to create a basic “Related Posts” section for a post.
-To do that, you’ll need to add a new custom field with “Related Posts” as the name, and enter a post ID for another post as the value:
+To do that, you’ll need to add a new custom field with “Related Posts” as the name, and enter a post ID for another post as the value.

 Once you save the page and reload, you can then select from any existing custom fields you have saved.
-You can even use the same field multiple times, which is helpful if there are multiple related posts you want to attach to a post:
+You can even use the same field multiple times, which is helpful if there are multiple related posts you want to attach to a post.

 Once you’ve added a few related posts, it’s time to pull that functionality into a theme!

-WordPress core has several helpful functions that can be used to get and render custom field values in a theme or plugin.
+WordPress core has several helpful functions that can be used to retrieve and render custom field values in a theme or plugin.
 In the example below, we use get_post_meta() to retrieve an array of the related posts and display them at the bottom of a post template.

 function hellfish_related_posts() {